stanford-oval/cs224v-fall2022/hw2/README.md

 Set up the environment and create a basic QA skill for a Wikidata domain with Genie

 ## [Part 2](./instructions/part-2.md)
-Improve your Wikidata skill by adding a few annotations and a few samples of training data
+Improve your Wikidata skill by adding a few annotations